b-dhillon/6protons/README.md

         └── .gitignore
 ```

-### Architecture
+### Architecture:
-6protons.app is built as a single page web application.
-This design allows for the application to be run on any browser making the app cross platform.
-The app runs well on desktops, laptops, and tablets.
+Six Protons is built as a single page web application.
+This design allows for the application to be run on any browser, making the app inherently cross platform.
+The app runs well on desktops, laptops, and tablets, casting a wide net for users of all types.

 ### User Interface Screenshots: